Geonovum/inspire-handreiking/md/dataharmonisatie.md

 ## As-is versus geharmoniseerd
 Deze vraag is voorgelegd aan de EU commissie:

 *What is the position of INSPIRE regarding the status of the view and download services serving the INSPIRE data ‘as is’ at the moment the harmonized data shall to be served?
-Are the data providers in the member states allowed to ‘pull out the plug’ after the view and download service offers harmonized data.
+Are the data providers in the member states allowed to ‘pull out the plug’ after the view and download service offer harmonized data.
 Or are the view and download services serving the INSPIRE data ‘as is’ considered as SDSs?
 Or both?
 The data providers can decide themselves how to deal with this?
 Keep the service up or pull out the plug.
 Are you able to give us the reference to the Directive with respect to this issue?*

 Het antwoord luidde als volgt: